dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/KVM/macOS/setting up networking macos.md

 This has been enough for me so far.

 Note: You may need to enable the `rc.local` functionality manually on modern Ubuntu versions.
-Check out the [notes](notes.md) included in this repository for details.
+Check out the [[all notes macos]] included in this repository for details.